 Andy Sokatch joined the Bill & Melinda Gates Foundation as a Senior Program Officer in 2016.
 Prior to joining the foundation, he served as the founding Director of Research and Evaluation at The New Teacher Project (TNTP), overseeing all research activities and contributing the methodological approach and data analysis to TNTP’s early policy papers, including Missed Opportunities and Unintended Consequences.
 He went on to serve as the Vice President for Research at Teach For America.
 Most recently, Sokatch served as the founding Director of Research at Character Lab.
 Andy began his career as a classroom teacher in New York City, and has taught at the elementary, middle, college, and graduate school levels.

 He holds a BA in English Literature from Carleton College, an MA in English Literature from the University of Wisconsin-Madison, and a PhD in Social Policy and Children’s Welfare from Brandeis University.
-He lives in Newton, MA with his wife Rachal and their two children.

 Ila Deshmukh Towery

-As a Senior Consultant with Education First Consulting, a national mission-driven strategy and policy consulting firm, Ila Deshmukh Towery works closely with funders, nonprofits, districts and states to improve college and career readiness and support teacher and leader preparation, growth and effectiveness.
+As a Principal with Education First Consulting, a national mission-driven strategy and policy consulting firm, Ila Deshmukh Towery works closely with funders, nonprofits, districts and states to improve college and career readiness and support teacher and leader preparation, growth and effectiveness.
 Her past and current clients include the Bill & Melinda Gates Foundation, the Nellie Mae Education Foundation, Raikes Foundation, Syracuse City School District and U.S. Department of Education.

 Ila previously served as TNTP’s Director of External Evaluation where she launched and/or completed six studies in partnership with leading researchers and some of the nation’s largest school districts.
 Ila was a key contributor to TNTP’s $20M+ i3 grant and served as Project Director.
 Ila also taught mathematics and was research director at the Boston Plan for Excellence.
 Ila holds a BA in Political Science & Education from Swarthmore College and a PhD in Child Development from Tufts University.

-Sara Bartolino Krachman (Ex Officio)
+Sara Krachman (Ex Officio Board member; President)